 Social Security Disability Conditions

-This post discusses Social Security Disability Conditions.
 In our experience, the name of your ailment is frequently not as important as the severity of your symptoms for the purposes of attaining disability benefits.

-Our attorney, Kimberly Bishop, is a NC Board Certified Social Security Disability Law Specialist.
-Also, Chasity Everett, EDPNA has worked as a legal professional helping Social Security Disability clients for 15 years with the last 10 of those years with Attorney Bishop.
+Also, Chasity Everett, EDPNA, has worked as a legal professional, helping Social Security Disability clients for 15 years, including the last 10 with Attorney Bishop.

 Social Security Disability

-At every level of the Disability Process, SSA uses the Five Step Sequential Evaluation to determine if you are disabled.
+At every level of the Disability Process, SSA uses the Five-Step Sequential Evaluation to determine if you are disabled.

 2. Step 2 – Is Your Condition “Severe”?
-Severity is key when it comes to what qualifies as a disability.
+Severity is key to determining whether a condition qualifies as a disability.
 Severe is defined by the Social Security Administration as: your condition must interfere with basic work-related activities for your claim to be considered.

 3. Step 3 – Is Your Condition on the List of Disabling Conditions?
-The Listings are very hard to meet in most cases and not always interpreted as a common reading would suggest.
-If you meet a listing you are gravely ill.
+The Listings are tough to meet in most cases and not always interpreted as a shared reading would suggest.
+If you meet a listing, you are in grave condition.
 The listings are found here.

 4. Step 4 – Can You Do the Work You Did Previously?
 The Social Security Administration will look at your past work and determine if it was sedentary, light, medium, or heavy.
-They also will evaluate the skill level: unskilled, semi-skilled and skilled.
-For instance, an attorney would be sedentary skilled work.
+They will also evaluate skill level as unskilled, semi-skilled, or skilled.
+For instance, an attorney's work would be considered sedentary skilled work.
 The Dictionary of Occupational Titles is found here.

 5. Step 5 – Can You Do Any Other Type of Work?
-If the Social Security Administration finds that you cannot do what you used to do, they then look to see if you can do anything else.
+If the Social Security Administration determines that you cannot do what you used to do, they then assess whether you can do anything else.
 This is where the “grids” come into play.
 The grids are the Medical-Vocational Guidelines.
 The grids are only for exertional impairments.
-Non-exertional impairments are not considered by the grids.
+Non-exertional impairments are not accounted for in the grids.
 If you are found to be capable of any other work, you will be found not disabled.
 Read The Grids and Your Social Security Disability Case.

 What makes someone eligible for Social Security disability?

-In order to be eligible for Social Security Disability or Supplemental Security Income:
+To be eligible for Social Security Disability or Supplemental Security Income:

-1. You must make less than what SSA considers to be substantial gainful activity (SGA) (currently $1,550.00 (2024) a month gross) and
+1. You must make less than what SSA considers to be substantial gainful activity (SGA) (currently $1,690.00 (2026) a month gross) and

 2. Qualify for SSDI (from your work credits) or SSI (income/asset requirements) and